 And since practise makes perfect, the bar onsite will give you the perfect opportunity to further your skills and knowledge while downing one (or a few) pints at the end of the visit.
 The bar offers a selection of 16 beers on tap, so you should definitely find (at least) one that you like!
 Cheers!

-It is open daily from 10am to 6pm (9pm on Saturdays).
+The Bruges Bear Experience is open every day from 10am to 6pm (Saturday until 9pm).
 Final admission is one hour before closing time.
-The bar is open until 11pm on Saturdays and 6:30pm on the rest of the week.
+The bar is open until 11pm on Saturday and until 6:30pm the rest of the week.

 The Museum is closed on December 25th and January 1st.